for the bio-sciences sector

 WellBeing is now in a major, two-year clinical trial in the ITU at University College London Hospital (UCLH) funded jointly by the Department of Health and The Wellcome Trust.
 Entitled; ‘A single site observational study of tissue oxygen monitoring for detecting impending shock states in the critically ill and those undergoing high risk surgery utilizing the WellBeing system’, this ground-breaking clinical trial is being conducted under the auspices of Professor Meryn Singer1, Dr David Brealey2 and Dr Andrew Obeid3

-1Mervyn Singer (Chief Investigator) MB, BSc, MD, FRCP(Lon), FRCP(Edin), FFICM is Professor of Intensive Care Medicine at University College London, an NIHR Senior Investigator, Editor-in-Chief of Intensive Care Medicine Experimental, and Treasurer of the International Sepsis Forum.
+1Mervyn Singer (Chief Investigator) MB, BSc, MD, FRCP(Lon), FRCP(Edin), FFICM is Professor of Intensive Care Medicine at University College London, an NIHR Senior Investigator and Chair of the International Sepsis Forum.

 2David Brealey (Principal Investigator) PhD MRCP FRCA is Consultant in Anaesthesia and Critical Care at University College London Hospital.